-24 Mar 5 Practical Steps to Stop Arguing with Your Partner
+24 Mar 4 Practical Steps to Stop Arguments in Relationships

 Arguments in relationships are normal.
 But when you get into a nasty fight with your better half, it’s easy to lose control.
 You’re overwhelmed by a whirlwind of emotions: fear, anger, sadness, regret.
 Often, both of you walk away hurt.
 Before you or your partner go head to head, take pause.
 Here are five ways to prevent a fight with your partner before it escalates.

 Step 1: Keep Your Anger in Check

 Anger isn’t a “bad” emotion.
 It helps us stand up for ourselves and set boundaries.
 But when your anger spirals out of control, you risk doing lasting damage to your relationship.
 If your partner isn’t listening, don’t raise your voice or yell to feel heard.
 Honestly and clearly state how you feel using “I” statements.
 For instance, “I feel that you’re not actively listening, and that really hurts.”
 Pay close attention to your body language: Watch out for trembling palms, teeth grinding, rapid heartbeat, restlessness, and feeling warm.

 Step 2: Redirect the conversation